emmayank/DHP-Specs/docs/implementation-guide/1_consultation_implementation_guide.md

 }
 ```

-## 1.4 Post-fulfillment of DHP Services
+## 1.4 Post-fulfillment of Consultation service
-This section contains recommendations for implementing the APIs after fulfilling a DHP service
+This section contains recommendations for implementing the APIs after fulfilling a consultation service.

 ### 1.4.1 Recommendations for BPPs